adenalhardan/punchcard-frontend/README.md

 ## To do
-* Add download button functionality
+* Check download button functionality with my phone
+* Check bluetooth disabled functionality with my phone
+* Possibly add alert for bluetooth if its disabled
+* Add animation for NewEvent
-* Add expiration date to stored form-completed key
+* Add animation for Submissions